Betty Botter: Oscheff Fia's short version

 to make the bit of bitter butter better.

 A long version

-Betty Botter bought some butter but, she said, this butter's bitter; if I put it in my batter, it will make my batter bitter.
-But, a bit of better butter will make my batter better.
-So 'twas better Betty Botter bought a bit of better butter.
+Betty Botter bought a bit of butter but, she said, this butter's bitter; if I put it in my batter, it will make my batter bitter. so she bought some better butter, and it made her bitter batter better.

 Betty Batta

 Betty Batta bought some butter, but she said "this butter's bitter if I put it in my batter it will make my batter bitter".
 So she bought some better butter, better than the bitter butter put it in her batter and the batter tasted better.